sagarjha/multi-run/README.md

 # Introduction #
-_Emacs_ supports multiple terminal types including bash emulators (term, ansi-term), shell and eshell.
+_Emacs_ supports multiple terminal types including terminal emulators (term, ansi-term), shell and eshell.
 Using terminals inside Emacs helps one avoid the need to switch environments for running shell commands.
 Refer to [mastering emacs](https://www.masteringemacs.org/article/running-shells-in-emacs-overview) for an excellent overview of using terminals in Emacs.

 While this is great, Emacs lacks support for managing multiple terminals.
 I often need to work with many remote nodes at the same time.
 My example use-cases include:
 1. <span style="color:orange">Synchronizing state:</span> Updating repos, building binaries, cd'ing to the right directories etc. on the remote nodes.